emptymalei/deep-learning/dl/engineering/python.md

     1. Create an environment: `conda create -n my-env-name python=3.9 pip`, where
          1. `my-env-name` is the name of the environment,
          2. `python=3.9` specifies the version of Python,
-         3. `pip` is telling `conda` to install `pip` in this new environment.
+         3. `pip` at the end is telling `conda` to install `pip` in this new environment.
     2. Activate an environment: `conda activate my-env-name`
+    3. Install new dependency: `conda install pandas`
-    3. List all available environments: `conda env list`
+    4. List all available environments: `conda env list`

     Anaconda provides [a nice cheatsheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf).

-??? note "`pyenv` is a good alternative to `conda`"

-    [`pyenv`](https://github.com/pyenv/pyenv) is also a good tool for managing different versions and environments of python.
-However, `pyenv` only provides python version management.
-It is to be combined with [`venv`](https://docs.python.org/3/library/venv.html) to create local python environments.
+### `pyenv` + `poetry`

+`conda` is powerful, but it is too powerful for a simple Python project.
+As of 2024, if you ask around, many Python developers will recommend [`poetry`](https://github.com/python-poetry/poetry).

+`poetry` manages dependencies and environments.
+We just need a tool like [`pyenv`](https://github.com/pyenv/pyenv) to manage Python versions.

+!!! note "The `poetry` workflow"

+    To work with poetry in an existing project `my_kuhl_project`

+    1. `poetry init` to initialize the project and follow the instructions;
+    2. `poetry env use 3.10` to specify the Python version.
+In this example, we use `3.10`;
+    3. `poetry add pandas` to add a package called `pandas`.

+    Everything we specified will be written into the `pyproject.toml` file.

+    `poetry` provides [a nice tutorial](https://python-poetry.org/docs/basic-usage/) on its website.

-## Dependency Management
+## Dependency Specifications

 We have a few choices to specify the dependencies.
-The most used method at the moment is `requirements.txt` + pip.
+The most used method at the moment is `requirements.txt`.
+However, specifying dependencies in `pyproject.toml` is a much better choice.

-??? note "`conda`'s `environment.yml` is an alternative to `requirements.txt`"

-    Alternatively, `conda` [provides its own requirement specification using `environment.yaml`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
-However, this method doesn't make things better.
-If we ever need to make it more complicated than `requirements.txt`, `pyproject.toml` is the way to go.

-??? note "Modern Python with `pyproject.toml` and `poetry`"

-    Python introduced `pyproject.toml` in [PEP518](https://peps.python.org/pep-0518/) which can be used together with [`poetry`](https://python-poetry.org) to [sepcify dependencies](https://python-poetry.org/docs/pyproject/#packages).
+Python introduced `pyproject.toml` in [PEP518](https://peps.python.org/pep-0518/) which can be used together with [`poetry`](https://python-poetry.org) to [manage dependencies](https://python-poetry.org/docs/pyproject/#packages).

-    Both `conda` and `pyenv` have trouble solving the actual full dependency graphs of all the packages used, sometimes.
-This problem is solved by `poetry`.
-However, this also means `poetry` can be very slow as it has to load many different versions of the packages to try out [^slowpoetry].

-    While tutorials on how to use `poetry` are not within the scope of this book, we highly recommend using `poetry` in a formal project.
+While tutorials on how to use `poetry` are beyond the scope of this book, we highly recommend using `poetry` in a formal project.

+!!! warning "`poetry` is sometimes slow"

+    `poetry` can be very slow as it has to load many different versions of the packages to try out in some cases[^slowpoetry][^poery_faq].

+!!! note "`conda` with `pip`"

+    If one insists on using `conda`, here we provide a few tips for `conda` users.

+    `conda` [provides its own requirement specification using `environment.yaml`](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
+However, many projects still prefer `requirements.txt` even though `conda`'s `environment.yaml` is quite powerful.

+    To use `requirements.txt` and `pip`, we always install `pip` when creating a new environment, e.g., `conda create -n my-env-name python=3.9 pip`.

+    Once the environment is activated (`conda activate my-env-name`), we can use `pip` to install dependencies, e.g., `pip install -r requirements.txt`.

 ## Python Styles and `pre-commit`

 In a Python project, it is important to have certain conventions or styles.
-To be consistent, one could follow some style guides for python.
+To be consistent, one could follow some style guides for Python.
 There are official proposals, such as [PEP8](https://peps.python.org/pep-0008/), and "third party" style guides, such as [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) [^pep8][^gpsg].

 We also recommend [`pre-commit`](https://pre-commit.com/). `pre-commit` helps us manage git hooks to be executed before each commit.
 Once installed, every time we run `git commit -m "my commit message here"`, a series of commands will be executed first based on the configurations.